thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 ### 0.4.0
  - Resolved [Issue #8](https://github.com/thymeleaf/thymeleaf-extras-eclipse-plugin/issues/8),
    adding support for the Spring standard dialect.
+ - Added the ability to use a processor class' Javadoc content as the help content that would appear with the content assist.

 ### 0.3.0
  - Moved to become a Thymeleaf Extras project.